Hillary Scholten: 2022

-Scholten ran again in the 2022 elections.
-She was again unopposed in the Democratic primary.
+Scholten ran again in 2022 and was again unopposed in the Democratic primary.
 She was initially preparing for a rematch against Peter Meijer, but Meijer lost the Republican primary to a considerably more conservative challenger, former Trump administration official John Gibbs.

-Scholten was running in a district that had been made much friendlier to Democrats in redistricting; it had been pushed to the west to grab a large portion of the Lake Michigan shoreline, including Muskegon and Grand Haven.
-Had it existed in 2020, Joe Biden would have won it with 53% of the vote; Donald Trump carried the old 3rd with 51%.
+Scholten was running in a district which had been made much friendlier to Democrats in redistricting.
+The old 3rd had included some rural and exurban territory east of Grand Rapids, then extended south to reach Battle Creek.
+Redistricting pushed the district to the west to grab a large portion of the Lake Michigan shoreline including Muskegon and Grand Haven.
+Had the district had existed in 2020, Joe Biden would have won there with 53% of the vote; Donald Trump carried the old 3rd with 51%.
 Scholten defeated Gibbs 55% to 42% to win election to the 118th United States Congress.

+When she took office on January 3, 2023, Scholten became only the second Democrat to represent what is now the 3rd since 1913.
+The seat had been in Republican hands for all but 35 months since then, the only break coming when Richard Vander Veen won a special election in 1974 for what was then the 5th district after 26-year incumbent Ford gave up the seat to accept an appointment as Vice President.
+Vander Veen won a full term later that year, but was defeated in 1976.
+Underscoring how Republican this region had historically been, Scholten was the first Democrat to represent Muskegon since 1933 and only the second since 1893, and the first Democrat to represent Grand Haven since 1913.

 2024

-Scholten ran again in the 2024 election.
+Scholten ran again in 2024.
 She had token opposition in the Democratic primary, winning 91% of the vote.
-She went on to win the general election winning 53.7% of the vote against a Republican opponent.
+She went on to win the general election winning 53.7% of the vote against Republican challenger and former state Supreme Court candidate Paul Hudson, becoming the first Democrat to win two full terms in the district in 112 years.

+2026

+Scholten is running for reelection in 2026.